Feeling hungry? We present you a list of America’s most iconic eats at top restaurants around Singapore.

 5. Red Eye Smokehouse

 Strictly for meat lovers, this laidback American-style BBQ smokehouse knows what’s up.
-We’re talking fall-off-the-bone tender beef short ribs, brisket, pork ribs, pulled pork and short plate.
+We’re talking fall-off-the-bone tender beef short ribs, brisket, pork ribs and short plate.
 All doused in smoky rubs and sauces that’ll make you thank the creator of BBQ.
-Oh, and don’t forget sinful sides like mashed potatoes with stout gravy and bone marrow butter, cornbread with honey butter, burnt ends beans, and dirty rice with chopped brisket and drippings.
+Oh, and don’t forget sinful sides like mashed potatoes with stout gravy and bone marrow butter, cornbread with maple, burnt ends beans, and candied yams.
 Round the crew for a filling meal!

 Red Eye Smokehouse, 1 Cavan Road, Singapore 209842